 7. Lasso Security MCP Gateway

-Lasso Security brings dedicated threat detection to MCP traffic, earning 2024 Gartner Cool Vendor recognition for AI security.
-For ML teams deploying agents in adversarial environments or handling inputs from untrusted sources, Lasso provides protection other gateways don't offer.
+Lasso Security brings dedicated threat detection to MCP traffic.
+For ML teams deploying agents in adversarial environments or handling inputs from untrusted sources, Lasso provides a security-focused approach to MCP gateway traffic.

 Security Architecture

 The triple-gate security pattern applies protection at AI, MCP, and API layers simultaneously.
-Real-time inspection detects and blocks prompt injection attacks before they reach agents.
-MCP server reputation scoring automatically blocks communication with compromised or suspicious servers.
+Real-time inspection can detect and block prompt injection attacks before they reach agents.
+MCP server reputation scoring can help limit communication with compromised or suspicious servers.

 Protection Features